Zohair-coder/drexel-scraper/README.md

 # TMS-Scraper

 Scrapes data from the Drexel term master schedule and outputs a JSON file.

-Currently, the scraper only supports scraping the term master schedule for the summer term for the CCI college.
-You can, however, choose to modify these settings at your own risk by changing the `year`, `quarter`, and `college` variables in `config.py`.
+Note that this scraper is not officially supported by Drexel University, and may break if the term master schedule website changes.

 ## Installation